 We have entered into strategic alliances and partnerships with third parties and may continue to do so in the future.
 Such alliances and partnerships have included, among others, joint ventures or minority equity investments, such as our investments in the Digital Banking JV with Singtel and partnerships with strategic investors, including with Mitsubishi UFJ Financial Group Inc. ("MUFG") for certain digital financial services, such as payments and lending, and with Toyota in several areas related to supporting driver-based services.
 These alliances and partnerships subject us to a number of risks, including risks associated with the sharing of proprietary information between parties, non-performance by us or our partners of obligations under relevant agreements, disputes with strategic partners over strategic or operational decisions or other matters, increased expenses in establishing new strategic alliances and non-compete provisions under some of such arrangements which limit our ability to operate in certain market segments, the need to support or capitalize joint venture or associate entities and reputational risks from association with strategic partners, as well as litigation risks associated therewith.
 In addition, Singtel has the right to swap all (but not a portion) of its shares in the Digital Banking JV for shares of GFG if GFG pursues a public offering prior to an IPO of the Digital Banking JV, subject to the terms of the shareholders agreement for the Digital Banking JV and relevant consents being obtained from the MAS in connection with the digital full bank license.
-Accordingly, we will experience dilution of our ownership of GFG if Singtel exercises its right to swap its shares in the Digital Banking JV for Class A Ordinary Shares.
-See "-Risks Relating to Our Corporate Structure and Doing Business in Southeast Asia-We may issue additional securities without shareholder approval in certain circumstances, which would dilute existing ownership interests and may depress the market price of our sha
+Accordingly, we will experience dilution of our ownership of GFG if Singtel exercises its right to swap its shares in the Digital Banking JV for GFG shares.
+In addition, we have entered into a binding agreement with Singtel with respect to the Digital Banking JV that may result in Singtel's swap of its shares in the Digital Banking JV for Class A Ordinary Shares.
+See "-Risks Relating to Our Corporate Structure and Doing Business in